fcasaclang/professional-summary/_posts/2025-02-07-Proposed-Two-storey-Residential-Building-Taguig-PH.markdown

 structural-consultant: Angel Lazaro and Associates International
 client: Private Project
 role: Structural Analysis, Retrofit Design
-description: I was tasked to perform structural analysis of a proposed residential building using MIDAS Gen. I made use of the geotechnical report and created a design criteria based from the location of the site, architectural design, and the intended purpose of the structure.
-Producting a structural analysis report and calculations are the final tasks I executed for this project.
+description: I was tasked to perform structural analysis and design of a proposed residential building using MIDAS Gen. I made use of the geotechnical report and created a design criteria based from the location of the site, architectural design, and the intended purpose of the structure.
+Coordinated with architects, MEP engineers, and contractors to resolve design conflicts and ensure constructability.
 ---